 August 20: The initial batch of Motorola phones eligible for the Android 13 update includes Edge+ (2022), Edge (2022), Edge 30 Pro, Edge 30, G82 5G, G62 5G, G42, G32, G Stylus 5G 2022, and G 5G 2022.

-August 20: OPPO has announced its latest Android 13-based skin called ColorOS 13.
+August 20: OPPO announced its latest Android 13-based skin, ColorOS 13.
 The ColorOS 13 rollout has reportedly begun in batches globally, starting with the Oppo Find X5 Find X5 Pro models.
 Oppo plans to update 35 handsets across 60 countries globally in 2022.

 August 19: OnePlus has announced the Android 13-based OxygenOS 13 Closed Beta Testers recruitment program in India.
-If you are using Indian OnePlus 8T, OnePlus 9R and OnePlus 10R units, you can apply for the program.
+You can apply for the program if you are using Indian OnePlus 8T, OnePlus 9R and OnePlus 10R units.
 Only 200 people for each device will be eligible for this Closed Beta Program.

 August 15: Android 13 Stable Build is finally out.
 This year the final version gets an official release a little earlier than usual.
 The build is now available for Google Pixel smartphones.
 Google says Android 13 will also roll out later this year to other devices from OnePlus, Samsung Galaxy, Oppo, Vivo, Asus, Nokia, Motorola, iQOO, Realme, Sony, Tecno, Xiaomi and more.

 August 9: OnePlus 10 Pro models in India and North America have received Android 13-based OxygenOS 13 Open Beta 1 (OBT1) with build C.16.
 European OnePlus 10 Pro units will also get the Open Beta 1 update shortly.